Skip to main content

 We believe in transparent reviews.
 Here's what Instructor doesn't handle well:

-• ⚠Complex nested models with 15+ fields or deep nesting can exceed context limits combined with long input text
+• ⚠Complex nested models with 15+ fields or deep nesting can exceed context limits when combined with long input documents

-• ⚠No built-in batching or rate limiting — high-volume extraction requires external concurrency management
+• ⚠No built-in rate limiting or concurrency management for high-volume extraction requiring external throttling mechanisms

 Pros & Cons